lucatacconi/crunz-ui/README.md

-## Usage on a prevus installation of Crunz
+## Usage on a previous installation of Crunz

 ## Never use Crunz before